BendyLand/blfmt/README.md

 cargo run -- path/to/file.c(pp)
 ```

- - Currently, C/C++ files will be formatted using my personal favorite style.
+ - C/C++ files will be formatted using my personal favorite style.
  - It is easier to show you than to try to explain it:
 ```c
 // Example C/C++ file format